uspki/policies/certificate-policy.md

 - Information provided by the Domain Name Registrar

 #### 3.2.2.4 Validation of Domain Authorization or Control
-CAs shall confirm that, as of the date the Certificate was issued, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.
+CAs shall confirm that, as of the date the Certificate was issued, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in section 3.2.2.4.x.

 This CP allows for procedures adhering to the Baseline Requirements and is limited to four (4) validation methods: